What Is Hedera Hashgraph?

 Part 2: Hedera Hashgraph Analysis, Explanation and Examples

-Disclosure: This part may involve biased conclusions, external facts, and vague statements because it assumes not only the whitepaper but also the external knowledge.
+Disclosure: This part may involve biased conclusions, external facts, and vague statements because it assumes not only the whitepaper but also external knowledge.
 It maintains a conversational tone.
 Its purpose is to broaden understanding outside of the whitepaper and connect more dots by using examples, comparisons, and conclusions.
 We encourage you to confirm this information using the whitepaper or the project's official sources.

 Hedera Hashgraph Whitepaper Analysis